 Clear quartz: Bring the body into balance, neutralises toxins and electromagnetic smog

-Do you believe in the healing power of crystals?
+Do you believe in the healing power of crystals for skincare?
 Which one’s your pick?